 While an injured individual can hold other parties at fault for their negligence, filing a civil lawsuit against a privately-owned truck company differs significantly from seeking compensation from an organization operated by a state/federal government or municipality.

-Government and Municipality Owned Trucks
+Government and Municipality Owned Dump Trucks

-Injured parties have the right to file a civil lawsuit against the government agencies directly if they owned or operated a municipal/city/state/federal-owned government truck.
+Injured parties have the right to file a civil lawsuit against the government agencies directly if they owned or operated a municipal/city/state/federal-owned government vehicle.
 However, different rules apply, including the length of time (statute of limitations) and how/where the case must be filed.

-Privately-Owned Dump and Garbage Trucks
+Privately-Owned Garbage and Dump Trucks

 Was the dump truck driver operating the vehicle as a part of their employment when the collision occurred?
-If so, the trucking company is likely vicariously responsible for your physical injuries and property damage, including pain and suffering, or a loved one's wrongful death.
+If so, the trucking company is likely vicariously responsible for your physical injuries and property damage, including pain and suffering or a loved one's wrongful death.